 I can’t really explain what bothered me, but I always felt that my drawings weren’t how I wanted them to be.

 So I tried different things.

-I started using inking pens and regular Bic Pens for sketching.
+I started using inking pens (here are our recommended pens) and regular Bic Pens for sketching.
 I really like it, but sometimes I didn’t feel like using them.